alco-company/mortimer-bellis/WORKLOG.md

 - make user form great again
 - allow user på create customers & projects on time_material form
 - do not overwrite comment when adding to invoice
+- allow user to upload customers - if they do not exist

 ### 6/5/2025